Organizer for mulina: ways of storing threads (photo)

 In the world of needlework there is also such a conceptAs an organizer for a separate embroidery process.
 It can be cardboard, having the form of a rectangle with round holes along the edge, into which the cut threads are drawn, or plastic.
 Firms manufacturers of goods for embroidery use creating such an organizer, various forms, as well as a wide range of colors.
 Holes can be either from one edge or both, or follow the organizer around.
 All this depends in part on its shape.
 Over the holes in this organizer, the thread numbers and icons are entered according to the pattern for embroidery.

-There are some rules to extendLife is your favorite organizer.
-First, do not put more than five pockets in one cell, and secondly pull at most one thread at a time.
-There is one more organizer, a mixed one - floor.
+There are some rules to extendlife to your favorite organizer.
+Firstly, do not put more than five skeins in one cell, and secondly, do not pull out more than one thread at a time.
+There is another organizer, of a mixed nature - a floor one.
 But it is rarely used.
-This organizer takes up a lot of space and is unlikely to suit those with small children or a cat at home.
-In addition, the threads on it are often confused.
+This organizer takes up a lot of space and is unlikely to suit those who have small children or a cat at home.
+In addition, the threads on it often get tangled.

 Video: organizer for the mule with their own hands